priyanshuranjan0001/nightlyblog2/content/posts/2020-06-09-most-common-naming-conventions-used-in-programming.md

   And there are a lot of them but this article consists of the 6 most used naming conventions in programming
 category: Coding Tips
 tags:
-  - MOST COMMON  NAMING CONVENTIONS  USED IN PROGRAMMING
   - Coding tips
   - How to write clean code
   - how to format code well